leejoonli/code-every-day/log.md

 ## Thoughts

 The challenge was to find the min and max values of a list in Python and return it in a list.
 I remembered that Python as the min() and max() methods so returning those values was pretty simple.

+# Day 37 (3/10/2022)

+## SQL commands

+Refresher for SQL commands

+## Thoughts

+Starting to remember the SQL commands and SQL specifics.